_edited.png)

 Welcome to Little Habits!
 I’m a Board Certified Behavior Analyst® (BCBA®) with over 5 years of experience supporting amazing kids with autism and developmental disabilities.
 At Little Habits, I create thoughtfully designed visuals and teach caregivers skills that empower children to grow in communication, social skills, independence, and more—one small step at a time.

-Whether you're a parent, teacher, or therapist, you’ll find resources here that are practical, engaging, and rooted in the science of behavior.
+Whether you're a parent, teacher, or therapist, you’ll find resources and tips here that are practical, engaging, and rooted in the science of behavior.

 From intervention strategies, visual schedules, adaptive skill supports to classroom tools—everything is made with love, purpose, and a deep understanding of how little habits can lead to big, meaningful changes.